WZhaoKe/aegpwb/doc/SolverUserManual.md

 Tags used for naming objects must be valid variables names, .i.e they must begin with a letter and contain only letters, numbers and underscore characters.
-Letter can be upper or lower case and the tag in case-sensitive.
+Letter can be upper or lower case and the tag is case-sensitive.

 The representation of the different objects in the PWB model and their associated coupling cross-sections (CCSs) are given in the table below: